 There’s a rumour going around the gym, and it goes something like this: Eat too much protein, and it’ll just get converted to fat.

-Now, as dudes who eat roughly our body weight in chicken breast every week, we don’t like anyone talking smack about our best friends, so we decided to put this rumour to rest: Yes, eating too much protein can result in fat creation.
+Now, as dudes who eat roughly our body weight in chicken breast every week, we don’t like anyone talking smack about our best friends, so we decided to put this rumour to rest: Yes, eating too much protein powder can result in fat creation.

 “Protein is insulinogenic, meaning it can stimulate an insulin response, which puts the body in storage mode,” explains Jackie Buell, Ph.D., C.S.S.D., an assistant professor and sports dietitian at Ohio State University.
 But here’s the thing: Your body has a harder time converting protein into a non-protein substance, and no study has yet conclusively shown how much protein you can eat before your body starts changing it to fat.